-This section examines which expenses are considered acquisition expenses solely for the purpose of paragraphs 2320.22-24 of the Standards of Practice that state:
+This section examines which expenses are considered acquisition expenses solely for the purpose of section 2320.22-24 of the Standards which state:

-".22 The term of the liabilities of any other policy ends at the earlier of the first renewal or adjustment date at or after the balance sheet date at which there is no constraint, and the renewal or adjustment date after the balance sheet date which maximizes the policy liabilities.
+"The term of the liabilities of any other policy ends at the earlier of the first renewal or adjustment date at or after the balance sheet date at which there is no constraint, and the renewal or adjustment date after the balance sheet date which maximizes the policy liabilities.

-The actuary would extend such term solely to permit recognition of cash flow to offset acquisition or similar expenses whose recovery from cash flow that would otherwise be beyond such term was contemplated by the insurer in pricing the policy, and where the value of the additional cash flow recognized by such extension of the term cannot exceed the value of the remaining balance of acquisition or similar expenses.
+The actuary would extend such term solely to permit recognition of cash flow to offset acquisition or similar expenses whose recovery from cash flow that would other vise be beyond such term was contemplated by the insurer in pricing the policy, as 1 where the value of the additional cash is a recognized by such extension of the term cannot exceed the value of its remaining balance of acquisition or similar expenses.

-The balance of acquisition or similar expenses would be written up to zero using an appropriate method.
-Such method would have a term consistent with the extended term established at inception, have a write down pattern reasonably matched with the net revenue pattern to offset these expenses at inception, and be locked in, so the amount of write-down will not fluctuate provided such balance is recoverable from the additional cash flow recognized, and where not fully recoverable is written up to the recoverable amount."
+The balance of acquisition or similar expens, would be written up to zero using an appropriate method.
+Such method would have a term consistent with the extended term established at inception, have a write down and rn less ably matched with the net cashflow available to offset these expense at inception, and be locked in, so the amount of write-down in each period will not fluctuate from the expect damount established at inception provided such balance is recoverable to the additional cash flow recognized at the balance sheet date, and where not fully recoverable at the balance sheet date, is written down to the recoverable amount, with the expected amount of write-down in each future period proportionately reduced."